DanceCut-Pro/DanceCut-Core/README.md

 # DanceCut-Core
-Internal repository for DanceCut Pro expirements,m workflows, and validation.
+Internal repository for DanceCut Pro expirements, workflows, and validation.